 Project time period – The project will run shorter than the one year funding cycle (a one-time event, such as a conference or youth event); will run for the one year funding cycle; or will be an ongoing project.

-Anticipated outcome goals or results of the project – List one or more specific outcomes that will be accomplished by the end of the grant period.
+Outcome Measurements – List one or more specific outcomes that will be accomplished by the end of the grant period.
 Each goal should be specific, measurable and attainable.
 Following each outcome, describe how it will be measured.

 Steps in the process – Time line and schedule of major steps in accomplishing the anticipated outcome goals.